If you can’t find the answer to your question, please contact us and we will get back to you as soon as possible.

 EIP students who lose or misplace a PIN may go to the What’s my registration PIN? page of the Student Portal.

-The financial assistance options for Open University students are different than those available to CSUF students.
+The financial assistance options for Open University students are different than those available to admitted CSUF students.
 Please see our Financial Assistance page for more information.

 Maximum Units Allowed

-*Students can take no more than:
+*During Summer Session, students can take no more than:

 Open University is for those who: